olasmi02/Head_gear_classification/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Feel free to modify and use the code for your own purposes.

 ## Acknowledgments

-- The headgear dataset used in this project is sourced from [source of the dataset].
+- The headgear dataset used in this project is sourced from Kaggle.
-- The EfficientNetB0 model is based on the work by [EfficientNetB0 paper citation].